 Tell us about your background in writing.
 Have you always written?
-Do you write (or have you written) alongside other jobs?
+Do you write alongside other jobs?

 I’ve written since I was about 10 years old.
-I have some unfinished novels from my 20s in a drawer somewhere.
+There are some unfinished novels from my 20s in a drawer somewhere.
 I didn’t write fiction for years as I was writing for a living as a Public Relations and Press Officer.
 I only came back to writing fiction three years ago when I took early retirement.

 The inspiration was a visit to Ladybower Reservoir several years ago.
 The idea of these flooded homes and farms haunted me and inevitably came out in one of my stories.
 Inspiration for stories is everywhere.
 A landscape, a line of dialogue, an historic event – even someone’s occupation can spark an idea.